 Context for the Gender and Sexuality Alliance:

 - LGBTQ+ youth often face many challenges that contribute to putting them at greater risk for violence, abuse, isolation, mental illness, homelessness, and suicide.
 As a student led and adult supported group we foster a sense of belonging within a safe space by having access to other students who may offer support, connection and information about resources and services in the greater community.

 - LGBTQ+ youth are approximately three times more likely to attempt suicide than other youth (Kids Helpphone)

 - LBGTQ+ youth are more likely to report being discriminated against, verbally harassed, physically harassed or assaulted about perceived gender identity or sexual orientation.

 - Studies show that 10% of secondary school adolescents reported being unsure of their sexual orientation (Williams et al., 2004)

 Membership and Guidelines

 Gender and Sexuality Alliance (GSA) is an official student run – group with lesbian, gay, bisexual, trans, two-spirited, queer, questioning (LGBTQ+) and heterosexual student membership.
-The group is supported by one or two Assumption staff who serve as faculty advisors.
+The group is supported by Mr. Boin and Ms. Taylor who serve as faculty advisors.
 Membership is open to students and staff at Assumption anytime of the year.

 The Mock Trial teams allow Grade 11 and 12 law students the opportunity to further develop and implement their public speaking and advocacy skills in a realistic courtroom setting.
 The Mock Trial teams compete against other schools at the Board, Inter-Board and Provincial levels.